bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 **Note** that if you do not send the next command before the session timeout, you will need to issue the login command again.

 ####Create A Tenant and VRF with the API####
 Now that we have logged into the APIC, we’ll create a new Tenant named ‘ExampleApiTenant’.
-Unlike with the CLI, we can use the API to create as many managed object as we desire with the single call.
+Unlike with the CLI, we can use the API to create as many managed object as we desire with a single API command.
 So in this example we will also create a new Private Network called 'myVRF' in the same REST call.
-We'll do so by executing the following call in Postman:
+We'll do so by executing the following in Postman:

 ```
 POST https://<IP-of-APIC>/api/node/mo.json